ShadowLp174/revoice.js/README.md

 ## Installation

-This package uses ffmpeg as base so you'll have to install it properly [from the official site](https://ffmpeg.org/).
-After that, just execute `npm install revoice.js` to install the package, have fun! :)
+Just execute `npm install revoice.js` to install the package, have fun! :)

 ## Usage